ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/main-setup/user-states.md

 ## User States

-In Agile PM, each Case progresses through a sequence of **States** that represent different phases in its lifecycle.
+In **Agile PM**, each Case progresses through a sequence of **States** that represent different phases in its lifecycle.
 These include both:

 - **System States** – the default, predefined workflow stages
 - **User States** – custom sub-stages defined by the organization to reflect internal processes

+For more details on System States, see [Cases -> Workflow states -> System State](../../cases/workflow-states.md#system-states).

 While System States represent the standard process flow, User States allow teams to extend these phases with more granular sub-stages that match their internal procedures, providing better visibility and control over the actual status of work.